FoxyTheBot/Foxy/docs/DEVELOPMENT.md

 3. On the first run, Foxy will generate a `foxy.conf` file in the project root.
 4. Configure the `foxy.conf` file as needed and rerun `FoxyLauncher`.

-If everything is configured correctly, Foxy will start successfully! 🚀
+If everything is configured correctly, Foxy will start successfully without unexpected explosions!

-### 🐳 Running Foxy Outside IntelliJ
+### Running Foxy Outside IntelliJ

 1. Build the project using the ShadowJar plugin: